perecdd/CloudFoodStore/README.md

 2. Why can't I log in from the company after registration?
 - The company has not confirmed the payment, you need to confirm the company by email via ShopOwnerSide.

+3. Is it necessary to run all services?
+- No, for minimal performance, CFS and ShopOwnerSide are required - this will allow the service to work using json requests.
+In order for users to work through the site, you also need to launch CFSClient and ShopOwnerSite to these services.

 ## The authors of the project
 There is only one author - the creator of this repository, Evgeny Ivanov.